tesujimath/beancount-parser-lima/README.md

 cargo run --example check -- ./examples/data/full.beancount
 ```

-## Uncertainties / TODOs

-Yeah, Beancount is complicated, and I may have made some mistakes here.
-Current list of uncertainties, which is certainly not comprehensive.

-- metadata tags/links for a directive get folded in with those in the directive header line

 ## Unsupported

 This is an incomplete list of what is currently unsupported.

-- custom directive

 ### Unsupported Options